 Legal Topics Toggle navigation

 The Office of General Counsel provides information on the Wisconsin Public Records Law, requesting and responding to records requests, and the internal management of public records.
-For more information, click on the relevant menu item on the left and see the latest edition of the Wisconsin Department of Justice Compliance Guide for the Wisconsin Public Records Law and other resources.
+For more information, click on the relevant menu item below and find links to the Wisconsin Department of Justice Compliance Guide for the Wisconsin Public Records Law and other resources.

 Requesting Public Records